sourcenetwork/docs.source.network/docs/query-specification/sorting-and-ordering.md

 }
 ```

-Sorting on multiple fields at once behavior is primarily driven by the first indicated sort field, called the primary field.
-In the above example, this would be the “published_at” date.
-The following sort field, called the secondary field, is used in the case that more than one record has the same value for the primary sort field.
-Suppose than two sort fields are indicated.
-In that case, the same behavior applies, except the primary, secondary pair shifts by one element, so the 2nd field is the primary, and the 3rd is the secondary, until we reach the end of the sort fields.
+Sorting multiple fields simultaneously is primarily driven by the first indicated sort field (primary field).
+In the query above, it is the “published_at” date.

+The following sort field (secondary field), is used in the case that more than one records have the same value for the primary sort field.

+Assuming there are more than two sort fields, in that case, the same behavior applies, except the primary, secondary pair shifts by one element, so the 2nd field is the primary, and the 3rd is the secondary, until we reach the end of the sort fields.

-If only a single sort field is given, and objects have the same value, then by default the documents identifier (DocKey) is used as the secondary sort field.
-This generally applies regardless of how many sort fields are given.
-So long as the DocKey is not already included sort fields, it is always the final tie-breaking secondary field.
+In case of a single sort field and objects with same value, the documents identifier (DocKey) is used as the secondary sort field by default.
+This is applicable regardless of the number of sort fields.
+As long as the DocKey is not already included in sort fields, it acts as the final tie-breaking secondary field.

-A direct result of the DocKey sort behavior algorithm is that if the DocKey is included in the queries sort fields, any field included afterward will never be evaluated, since all DocKeys are unique.
-Given fields (published_at, id, birthday), the birthday sort field will never be evaluated, and should be removed from the list.
+If the DocKey is included in the sort fields, any field included afterwards will never be evaluated, since all DocKeys are unique.
+If the sort fields are `published_at`, `id`, and `birthday`, the `birthday` sort field will never be evaluated, and should be removed from the list.

-> Sorting on sub-objects from the root object is only allowed if the subobject is not an array.
-If it is an array, the sort must be applied to the object field directly instead of through the root object. [color=orange]
+> Sorting on sub-objects from the root object is only allowed if the sub-object is not an array.
+If it is an array, the sort must be applied to the object field directly instead of through the root object.[color=orange]

 *So, instead of*
 ```javascript